Coderad32/Coderad32/README.md

 how far the project may go and with your support the project will get finished.

 ## Connect | Contact | Network
+Find me online at X.com/coderad32 or github.com/coderad32 for more information.

 If you would like to connect or get in touch, you can find me on GitHub at github.com and on X (formerly Twitter) at x.com/coderad32.